Mashoud1122/python-aes-file-encryptor/README.md

-<h1>PLEASE DO NOT RUN ON YOUR SYSTEM</h1>
-<h1>OR SYSTEMS THAT YOU ARE NOT ALLOWED TO RUN THIS ON</h1>
-as usual
-"For educational purposes only :)"

-This is a very simple python code
-100% undetectacble by an antivirus (check with virus total :-) ) I think it will be termed a ransomware lol
+<h1>PLEASE USE IT AS A WISE PERSON</h1>
+Was just playing around with python and decided to make this file encryptor.
+It can be used wisely to encrypt your files and decrypt when needed.
+Or.
+To randomly encrypt a PC.[Files will not be recovered if you do it randomly]

-It encrypts all files given in a directory you can decrypt it with d-dec.py
+It encrypts all files given in a directory you can decrypt it with d-dec.py [with your key in play.py]

 or you can make play.py encrypt files with random keys
 NB: Files cannot be decrypted in this way